Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 # Ovierview

 With the .NET Core Renderer version 14.0, we introduced a C# RestSdk that can work with Sitefinity content.
-This REST SDK can be used for both retrieveing and creating content.
+This REST SDK can be used for both retrieving and creating content.

 ## Setup procedure